The quality of school track assignment decisions by teachers: Data

 \section{Data}

-We use proprietary administrative data from Statistics Netherlands on all students that take the standardized end-of-primary education test in the 6th grade of primary school in the school years 2014/15, 2015/16, and 2016/17.
+We use proprietary administrative data from Statistics Netherlands on all students that take the standardized end-of-primary education test in the 6th grade of primary school in the school years 2014/15 until 2018/19.
 We refer to these three different groups of students as cohorts.
-The 2014/15 cohort is the first that is affected by the new track assignment regulations discussed in Section \ref{sec:Newpolicy}.
-We follow these three cohorts for four years into secondary education, and so the 2016/17 cohort is the last that we consider.
+The 2014/15 cohort is the first that is affected by the new track assignment regulations discussed in Section \ref{sec:Setting}.
+Our main outcome variable tracks students four years into secondary education.
+Our longer-term outcome variables follow students up to eight years through secondary and tertiary education, for which we only use the first three cohorts until 2016/17.

-For almost all students we observe the initial (unrevised) teacher track recommendation, the scores on the standardized end-of-primary education test, and the final track recommendation.
-The final recommendation might differ from the initial recommendation in case of an upwards revision.
-For all of these students, we also observe track enrollment in the first four years of secondary education.\footnote{Other student outcomes that we observe are the standardized math test in secondary education (\emph{rekentoets}) and the choice of major in the third or fourth year of secondary education (\emph{profielkeuze}).
-We will report the effects on these outcome variables in future drafts.
-Moreover, in addition to the achievement scores on the standardized end-of-primary education test, we also have data on math and literacy tests that are administered bi-annually from grade 1 to 5 (\emph{leerlingvolgsysteem}).
-In future drafts we will use this data to analyze how teachers form the track recommendations.} We also observe several relevant background characteristics, including gender, age, and household income.
+For almost all students we observe the initial teacher track recommendation, the scores on the standardized end-of-primary education test, and the potentially revised track recommendation.
+For all five cohorts, we also observe track enrollment in the first four years of secondary education, and their corresponding major choice (Dutch: \emph{Profielkeuze}).\footnote{In the third or fourth year, depending on their track enrollment, students have to choose a major that greatly affects their future coursework in secondary education and their options in higher education.} We follow the first three cohorts, 2014/14 until 2016/17, for eight years through secondary and tertiary education.
+For secondary education, we record the highest completed track.
+If a student has not yet graduated after eight years, we record their latest track enrollment instead.
+For tertiary education, we register the highest level of enrollment observed within the eight-year follow-up period.
+We also observe several relevant background characteristics, including gender, age, and household income.

 There are two criteria that we use to construct our final sample.
 First, our final sample only contains students from primary schools that use the end-of-primary education test provided by test developer \emph{Cito}.
-While \emph{Cito} is still by far the largest provider of this test, other test developers have more recently entered the market for end-of-primary education testing.
+While \emph{Cito} is still by far the largest provider of this test, other test developers have more recently entered the market for these tests.
 Second, we select the students who start secondary education in the year after they are assigned.
 That is, for students who repeat the 6th grade of primary school, we use the last observed enrollment in grade 6.